pranto1209/E-commerce-Application/README.md

 # E-commerce Application

-Welcome to the brand new version of the SkiNet app created for the Udemy training course available [here](https://www.udemy.com/course/learn-to-build-an-e-commerce-app-with-net-core-and-angular).

-This has been rewritten from scratch to take advantage of and to make it (hopefully) a bit more futureproof.
-This app is built using .Net 8 and Angular 18
+A web application for E-commerce.
+C# ASP.NET Web API used for Backend RESTful API Services.
+Entity Framework used for queries and updates the database.
+ASP.NET Identity used for login and registration.
+Includes paging, sorting, searching, filtering, shopping cart, checkout features.
+Payments via Stripe using the new EU standards for 3D secure.
+Angular used for Frontend development to consume REST API.
+Used Angular routing and Angular services.

 # Running the project

-You can see a live demo of this project [here](https://skinet-course.azurewebsites.net/).

-You can also run this app locally.
+You can run this app locally.
 To run this project locally you will need to have installed:

 1. Docker
 2. .Net SDK v8